Single Occupier Discount

 - Persons with diplomatic privilege

-- Carers - This applies if the carer is looking after someone who is in receipt of benefits which include the higher rate component of Disability Living Allowance or higher rate Attendance Allowance and the person they care for is not their spouse, partner or a child under 18.
+- Carers - This applies if the carer is looking after someone who is in receipt of benefits which include the daily living componant of Personal Independance Payment (PIP), the middle or higher rate component of Disability Living Allowance (DLA) or higher rate Attendance Allowance and the person they care for is not their spouse, partner or a child under 18.
 They must also care for that person for at least 35 hours per week on average.

 You may be required to provide evidence to support your claim for a discount, and you MUST inform us of any change in your circumstances, which affect the discount.

 The Council Tax (Prescribed Classes of Dwellings) (England) (Amendment) Regulations 2012